lnds/exercism-elixir-track/high-score/README.md

 - The first argument is the map of scores.
 - The second argument is the name of the player as a string, whose score you wish to update.
 - The third argument is the score that you wish to **add** to the stored high score.

+The function should also work if the player doesn't have a previous score - assume the previous score is 0.

 ```elixir
 score_map = HighScore.new()